 "The number of neuroleptics used at the time of the baseline survey showed a graded relation to mortality.
 Adjusted for age, gender, somatic diseases and other potential risk factors for premature death, the relative risk was 2.50 (95% CI1.46–4.30) per increment of one neuroleptic."

-in schizophrenia and related psychoses: data from two cohorts,
+al 2012: Mortality in schizophrenia and related psychoses: data from

 "We found a 10-year survival probability of 75% in the historical cohort and a 90% survival probability in the contemporary cohort with a fourfold increase in standardised death rates in schizophrenia and related psychoses in both historical and contemporary periods.
 Suicide is the commonest cause of death in schizophrenia in the contemporary period (SMR 35), while tuberculosis was the commonest cause historically (SMR 9).
 In the contemporary data, deaths from cardiovascular causes arise in the elderly and deaths from suicide in the young.